coq/coq/doc/sphinx/language/gallina-extensions.rst

 For now, dependent cases are not treated for non structurally terminating functions.

-.. exn:: The recursive argument must be specified
+.. exn:: The recursive argument must be specified.
-.. exn:: No argument name @ident
+.. exn:: No argument name @ident.
-.. exn:: Cannot use mutual definition with well-founded recursion or measure
+.. exn:: Cannot use mutual definition with well-founded recursion or measure.

-.. warn:: Cannot define graph for @ident
+.. warn:: Cannot define graph for @ident.

     The generation of the graph relation (`R_ident`) used to compute the induction scheme of ident raised a typing error.
 Only `ident` is defined; the induction scheme